5 Reasons Why Welding Is a Good Career for Women

 A typical day has Em waking up early and seeing the sunrise, then getting to work!

-One of her favorite things about her job in the welding industry is the ability to work on new things every day.
+One of her favorite things about welding is the ability to work on new things every day.
 “Whether it’s welding stairs, leveling rails, erecting beams, fabricating — you’re a part of something bigger and literally watch it transform.
 You learn and improve consistently,” she says.

 At the end of the day, Em says she rolls up her equipment feeling good about what she “put her name on,” and that she always has something to take away for next time.

-As far as balancing work and life as a mom, she says it took her passing on night shifts offered by previous companies and figuring out what worked for her.
+As far as balancing work and life as a mom, she says she figured out what worked for her while passing on night shifts.

 “I’m able to have a work-life balance with a consistent schedule and early hours,” Em says.

-Given that the industry is predominately male, it’s important that women feel motivated and encouraged once they’ve decided to pursue a career in welding.
+Given that the industry is predominantly male, it’s important that women feel just as encouraged as men are to pursue a career in welding.

-Em has a lot of great advice to give women who are thinking about following the same career path as her.
-“To be successful means you will be doubted and tested — just keep going,” she says.
+Em offers great advice to give women who are thinking about following the same career path as her.
+“To be successful means you will be doubted and tested - just keep going,” she says.

-“Remember that someone who will have your back is not far to find.
+“Remember that someone who will have your back is not hard to find.
 Also, be one of those people.
 And be loud about what’s important,” Em continues.

-Em shares that she would love to own her own land and build on the property with her family, expanding on their hobbies and skill with wood and metal work.
+Em would love to own her own land and build on the property with her family, expanding on their hobbies and skill with woodwork and metalwork.

-She adds, “I’d be in paradise to do custom projects eventually,” Em adds. “(I) definitely want to get into more creative design and art.”
+She shares, “I’d be in paradise to do custom projects eventually. … [I] definitely want to get into more creative design and art.”

 With the skills she learned at UTI, Em has been able to secure a job she enjoys and is on the path to fulfilling more of her goals in the future.6